 Press and hold the Ctrl key.

-The Integrator block connects to the Bus Connector block with a signal line.
+The Integrator block connects to the Bus Creator block with a signal line.

-Connect the Bus Connector block to the Scope block by aligning ports:
+Connect the Bus Creator block to the Scope block by aligning ports:

-Click and drag the Scope block until its input port is aligned with the Bus Connector output port.
+Click and drag the Scope block until its input port is aligned with the Bus Creator output port.
 A light blue line appears between the ports when the blocks line up horizontally.